This These Happy Golden Years book summary demonstrates how Laura’s struggles earn her happiness in the end.

 I liked this book because of Laura's good example during hard times.
 It is my favorite of the entire series.
 It ends happily despite or perhaps because of Laura's trials.

 I hope you all enjoy reading it as much as I did.
-You can purchase the entire set in our store.

 We Respect Your Privacy.